xAsmodeus/Matlab-CodeBlock-Python-Integration/README.md

 <img width="808" height="350" alt="image" src="https://github.com/user-attachments/assets/9b227248-c62a-442e-926b-be229df70d52" />

+## TEST FILES

+The files in the repository are examples for you to run.

 ## Observations
 1) No Problem with 1 / N inputs -----> 1 / M outputs
    The MATLAB function block automatically recognizes the model's inputs/outputs through the code and thus adjusts what is needed.
 Then you just need to tweak variables/dimensions/connections, etc.